 Courtesy Michigan Athletics

-FORT WORTH, Texas – University of Michigan women’s gymnastics senior Sierra Brooks was named the 2023 AAI Award winner, it was announced this evening (April 11) by the American Athletic Incorporated.
+ANN ARBOR, Mich. – University of Michigan women’s gymnastics senior Natalie Wojcik was named the 2022 AAI Award winner as announced this evening (Tuesday, April 12) by American Athletic Incorporated.

-The AAI Award is considered to be the Heisman Trophy of gymnastics and is given annually to the nation’s top senior women’s gymnast.
-In the 31-year history of the award, Brooks is the fourth Michigan women’s gymnast to earn the honor.
-Natalie Wojcik won the award in 2022, Kylee Botterman received the award in 2011 and Beth Wymer received the honor in 1995.
+The AAI Award is considered the Heisman Trophy of women’s gymnastics and is given annually to the nation’s top senior collegiate gymnast.
+In the 31-year history of the award, Wojcik is the third Michigan gymnast to earn the honor, joining Beth Wymer (1995) and Kylee Botterman (2011).